cmguido/docker_ecp_generator/demo-projects/magento/README.md

 This installs the last version of Magento 1.9 (1.9.3.8 to be exact).
 This is the last Magento 1.x release that oracle released before deprecating support for Magento 1.

 ### How do I monitor the app created?
-I personally use docker desktop but you can use portainer or any other docker monitoring system you want!
+I personally use docker desktop but you can use portainer or any other docker monitoring tool you want!

 ### Start Magento 1.9
 Click on the "create" button below to create the app containers.